irnc/irnc.github.com/_posts/2012-10-16-derby-overview.md

     e.g. if ns is set to 'x:y:z' and name is 't', lookup will be done for those properties in the order specified: 'x:y:z:t', 'x:y:t', 'x:t', 't'.

+    ### ctx = view._beforeRender(ns, ctx)

+    Create context object if it is not set, store *ns* to `ctx.$ns`

+    Emits 'pre:render' event on application object with context object as a parameter.
+If `ns` evaluates to TRUE, also emits 'pre:render:*ns*' event with the same context object as a parameter.

+*   ## View.server.js

+    Exports View module constuctor but changes it's prototype by adding isServer property set to TRUE and overriding some methods, namely inline and render, while adding a bunch of utility methods.

+    ### inline

+    The `inline(fn)` method casts passed in function to string, wraps it into an *immediate invocation* pattern and appends it to the `_inline` proterty, meaning that it contains pure JavaScript code, without `<script>` tags.

+    In a production environment, string representation of a script to inline is uglified by uglify-js required from racer's node_modules directory.

+    ### view.render(res, model, ctx, ns, resStatusCode, isStatic)

+    *res* parameter is used to pass in response object, if not set it will be mocked by *empty response object*.

+    *model* must be an instance of `racer["protected"].Model` otherwise empty model object will be used with empty `_commit` and `bundle` methods.

+    Rest of the arguments will be assumed to be undefined unless they match the
+    criteria:

+    * ctx is of type object
+    * ns is of type string
+    * resStatusCode is of type number
+    * isStatic is of type boolean

+    After that arguments normalization view.render will call

+    ctx = this._beforeRender(ns, ctx); // defined in the View module

+    this._init(model, isStatic, function() { // defined in View.server module
+      view._render(res, model, ns, ctx, isStatic);
+    });

+    view._init method calls view._load and when it will be calling back, code in _init will partially mock model with empty implementations and call view._initValues(model) and callback().

+    #### view._init

+    This method is called only from `render` method.

+    #### view._load

+    This method is called only from `_init` method.

+    In a production environment, this method will set view._watch to FALSE and override itself with a function which just calling callback.
+While in non-production environtent only `_watch` propery will be set to TRUE.

+    After this actual loading will be performed.

+    #### view._initValues(model)

+    Will set view.model to model, and reset view._idCount to 0.
+After this, all libraries are iterated and `library.view._initValues(model)` is called on each.

 *   ## eventBinding.js

     Parses x-bind definition and adds events to the DOM.
 Module is used by